 Hemant Mehta is the editor of Friendly Atheist, appears on the Atheist Voice channel on YouTube, and co-hosts the uniquely-named Friendly Atheist Podcast.
 He is a former National Board Certified high school math teacher in the suburbs of Chicago, where he taught for seven years.

-Hemant has appeared on CNN and FOX News Channel (really).
-He has served on the board of directors for Foundation Beyond Belief (a charity organization targeting non-theistic donors) and was the chair of the board of the Secular Student Alliance (which creates and supports college atheist groups nationwide).
+Hemant has appeared on CNN and FOX News (really).
+He has served on the board of directors for Foundation Beyond Belief (a charity organization targeting non-theistic donors) and the Secular Student Alliance (which creates and supports college atheist groups nationwide).

-After contributing various articles on Friendly Atheist for 20 months, at Hemant’s suggestion in July of 2009 he began writing an advice column called “Ask Richard.”
+Richard Wade is a retired licensed Marriage and Family Therapist living in southern California.
+At Hemant’s suggestion, in 2009 he began writing an advice column called “Ask Richard.”
 He publishes his responses to email letters from people of all viewpoints, not just atheists.
 These usually deal with challenges or conflicts stemming from believers and nonbelievers living or working together.
-He hopes to reduce unnecessary strife and suffering on all sides.
+He tries to reduce unnecessary conflict and suffering on all sides.

 Terry Firma, though born and Journalism-school-educated in Europe, has lived in the U.S. for the past 20-odd years.
 Stateside, his feature articles have been published in the New York Times, Reason, Rolling Stone, Playboy, and Wired.
-Terry is the founder of Moral Compass, a now dormant site that poked fun at the delusional claim by people of faith that a belief in God equips them with superior moral standards.
+Terry was the founder and Main Mischief Maker of Moral Compass, a now-dormant site that pokes fun at the delusional claim by people of faith that a belief in God equips them with superior moral standards.
 He was the Editor-in-Chief of two Manhattan-based magazines until he decided to give up commercial publishing for professional photography... with a lot of blogging on the side.
 These days, he lives in an old seaside farmhouse in Maine with his wife, three kids, and two big dogs.